 Investigative Reporter and Host of Backstory

-Since joining ESPN in January 2012, he has done cross-platform, investigative stories about scandals embroiling the National Football League, Commissioner Roger Goodell, Penn State University, Rutgers University and others.
+Since joining ESPN in January 2012, Van Natta has done cross-platform, investigative stories about scandals embroiling the National Football League, Commissioner Roger Goodell, Penn State University, Rutgers University and others.
 Besides his written work, he is often featured on Outside the Lines, the network’s Emmy-award winning investigative series.
-His long-form articles were anthologized in The Best American Sports Writing series and in 2016, the Society of Professional Journalists named Van Natta a “Fellow of the Society,” the organization’s highest professional honor awarded for “extraordinary contribution” to the journalism profession.
+Van Natta’s long-form articles were anthologized four consecutive years in The Best American Sports Writing series and in 2018, a series of stories about the NFL that he co-wrote with ESPN senior writer Seth Wickersham was a finalist for a National Magazine Award.
+In 2016 the Society of Professional Journalists named Van Natta a “Fellow of the Society,” the organization’s highest professional honor awarded for “extraordinary contribution” to the journalism profession.

 Van Natta is the author of three books: First Off the Tee: Presidential Hackers, Duffers and Cheaters from Taft to Bush (Public Affairs, 2003), Wonder Girl: The Magnificent Sporting Life of Babe Didrikson Zaharias (Little Brown, 2011) and the co-author, with Jeff Gerth, of Her Way: The Hopes and Ambitions of Hillary Rodham Clinton (Little Brown, 2007).
 First Off the Tee was a New York Times bestseller and was translated into six languages.
 Her Way was also a New York Times bestseller and was translated into nine languages.
 Wonder Girl won the United States Golf Association’s Warren Herbert Wind Golf Book Award in 2011, given to the top golf book published that year.